paulscherrerinstitute/fast-feedback-indexer/README.md

 Develop an indexer for fast feedback

-*Status*: We're slightly optimistic that it does what it's supposed to.
+*Status*: We're optimistic that it does what it's supposed to. *Luis Barbas* PyTorch implementation has been benchmarked extensively here at PSI and shows indexing quality on par with other known indexers and superior speed.
+This CUDA version is behind the PyTorch implementation, but I'm trying to catch up.

 *Issues*: Implemented in CUDA, so only Nvidia GPUs are supported currently.
+Good guess of initial cell required.

+### Alternative Implementations

+*Luis Barba* from the Swiss Data Science Center has done an implementation with PyTorch: https://renkulab.io/projects/lfbarba/toro-indexer-for-serial-crystallography

+### Referencing

+When referring to the algorithm implemented here, please use:

+*TODO*: DOI

 ### Attributions